metanorma/firelight/README.rst

 .. note:: ``--path-prefix`` is currently required
           due to a `regression <https://github.com/metanorma/firelight/issues/26>`_.

-The command must be run from the root of a repository that has Anafero config file versioned in the root.
+The command must be run from the root of a Git repository that has Anafero config file versioned in it.

 Anafero config
 --------------